 No matter what the funeral home or crematorium does with the remains, they should keep a detailed record of how they were handled.
 This is done just in case a family member inquires about what happened to the remains.

-At Green Cremation Texas we will keep the remains for up to 18 months.
-This gives our clients plenty of time to decide whether or not they really want to have us dispose of the remains.
-When we dispose of the remains they are scattered at sea.
+At Green Cremation Texas we will keep the remains for up to 6 months.
+This gives our families plenty of time to decide whether or not they really want to have us dispose of the remains.

 If you have additional questions about options for handling the remains after a cremation, give us a call, text or email.